-In 2019, North Carolina enacted their own version of the Servicemembers Civil Relief Act (SCRA).
-North Carolina treats violations of the SCRA as unfair & deceptive trade practices, which can allow the plaintiff to recover damages and attorney’s fees.
+In 2019, North Carolina enacted their own version of the Servicemembers Civil Relief Act (SCRA) in order to extend federal rights to the state level.
+North Carolina treats violations of the SCRA as unfair and deceptive trade practices, allowing the plaintiff to recover damages and attorney’s fees.

-North Carolina treats knowing violations of the SCRA as unfair & deceptive trade practices, which can allow the plaintiff to recover damages and attorney’s fees.
+The state-level legislation treats knowing violations of the SCRA as unfair & deceptive trade practices.
+As a result, the victim may be able to recover damages and attorney’s fees.

 SCRA Housing Protections

 A servicemember reserves the right to extend a residential lease that expires while he or she is on active duty.
 As long as they are in good standing with their landlord, they may extend a lease.

 Additionally, the SCRA provides servicemembers with extended rights for phone, video and internet services.
 If ordered to relocate, he or she has flexibility in terminating or transferring service.

 Under the law, service providers cannot charge an early termination or reinstatement fee.
 Further, they must return any advance payments to the servicemember.
 If the servicemember’s orders require them to relocate, then the servicemember is entitled to keep the same phone number.

 Servicemembers Civil Relief Act Attorneys in Raleigh, N.C.